Thank you for your interest in reading about our plans to preserve Orwell Park’s history and develop sustainable facilities for generations to come.

 An indoor swimming pool would allow children to enjoy swimming lessons on site from an early age, all year round.
 More secure facilities, that are easier to maintain, would support our dream of teaching all children to swim in the comfort of our own facilities.
 Young sportsmen and women from Orwell Park already achieve a considerable measure of success outside school, gaining scholarships to top senior schools and playing at county, regional and national level, and we would love to extend this success to the field of swimming.

 Covering our existing pool would cost £500,000.
 We would love to hear your thoughts as we plan this exciting project, and encourage anyone who is interested in making a donation to get in touch with Development & Alumni Relations Manager Amy Carbonero to discuss your contribution to this exciting work.
+You can also make a gift today.

 Performing Arts Centre: A sustainable future